dstl-lab/dstl-lab.github.io/apply.md

 Applications to join the DSTL Lab are now open for Fall 2024!
 We invite undergraduate students of all years to apply.
 Here's what to expect.

+**Info session:** We will be holding an information session from 2-3pm on October 10th, 2024 in the HDSI MPR (1st floor, to the right of the elevators).
+We'll share some of our previous work in the lab, present upcoming projects for the year, and answer any questions you might have.
+It would be great to meet you – please stop by!

 **The application process:** Written applications are due by 11:59pm October 11.
 We will interview candidates between October 16-18, and final decisions will be made by October 25.